Written By: Devin Golden

 Chemotherapy is a common treatment method.
 Pemetrexed and cisplatin are the chemotherapy drugs approved by the FDA for mesothelioma treatment.

 Immunotherapy is an emerging option for malignant mesothelioma treatment.
-Opdivo, Yervoy and Keytruda are FDA-approved immunotherapy drugs specifically for epithelioid pleural mesothelioma, but doctors support the use of immunotherapy for other types of mesothelioma.
+Opdivo, Yervoy and Keytruda are FDA-approved immunotherapy drugs for epithelioid pleural mesothelioma, but doctors support the use of immunotherapy for other types of mesothelioma.

 Radiation is often used as a second-line treatment for epithelioid pleural mesothelioma.
 It is not used for other types of mesothelioma due to the increased risk of damaging nearby vital organs.
 Radiation beams can damage the organs and lead to further health issues.